schoradt/database/README.md

 # database
 This repository contains all necessary database scripts to initialize the database schema for OpenInfRA.
 It also contains a Test-Project.

+# Prerequisite
+To make use of the provided scripts the bin directory of your PostgreSQL installation must be part of the path variable.

 # Installation
 To install the databse for the [OpenInfRA core](https://github.com/OpenInfRA/core) it is necessary to provide an installation of [PostgreSQL 9.4](http://www.postgresql.org/) and [PostGIS 2.1](http://postgis.net/).
 To insert the necessary data schemas and data we provide two installation scripts and a bunch of SQL files that can be executed manually.

 ## Automatic installation
 To insert the necessary schemas and data we provide two installation scripts.
 The [first script is a Batch file for Windows systems](installAll.bat).
 It provides some configuration possibilities that can be passed via parameters.
 To view the possible parameters use `installAll.bat -?` or `installAll.bat --help`.
 The [second script is a bash script for Linux systems](installAll.sh).
 This script does not provide any configuration parameters.
 It will always install the whole OpenInfRA database.

+### Extend automatic installation scripts
+At the moment the installation script is not very flexible.
+If you create your own project and want to let it be part of the database installation routine you must add it explicit to the script.
+To do this dirt and quickly you can search in the Batch script for the key words _baalbek_ or _palatin_.
+These are projects that are not official and were only be used for internal development.

 ## Manual installation
 If you encounter problems with the automatic installation scripts a manual installation is also possible.
 At this point we will determine the order the scripts must be installed.